-There is no face-to-face interview included during a Singapore PR application.
+There is no face-to-face interview included during application.
 The ICA officers will base your approval or rejection solely on the documents that you submit.

 At Immigration Solutions, we help you stand out from thousands of other applicants with a personalised immigration cover letter.

 This letter is not the same as the cover letter you write for your job application.
-For example, instead of saying what you hope to get from Singapore – scholarship, job, property – you need to focus on what you can give to the country.
+For example, instead of saying what you hope to get from the country such as scholarship, job and property; you need to focus on what you can give to the country.